spinspire/pocketbase-sveltekit-starter/pb/README.md

 ## Run the backend

-You can run the PocketBase backend direct with `./pocketbase serve` or using `npm run backend` in the `app` directory.
+You can run the PocketBase backend direct with `./pocketbase serve` or using `npm run backend` in the `sk` directory.
 Note that if you want the backend to also serve the frontend assets, then you must add the `--publicDir ../frontend/build` option.

 ## Docker

 A highly recommended option is to run it inside a Docker container.
-A `Dockerfile` is included that builds the binary from your `main.go` sources and builds a minimial container with nothing other than that statically compiled binary.
-Also, a `docker-compose.yml` along with an _override_ file example are included.
+A `Dockerfile` is included that builds a production Docker image.
+Also, a `docker-compose.yml` along with an _override_ file example are included, which should be used during development.

-## Active development with `air`
+## Active development with `modd`

-Finally, if you are going to actively develop using Go using PocketBase as a framework, then you probably want to use [air](https://github.com/cosmtrek/air), a development tool that rebuilds and restarts your Go binary everytime a source file changes (live reload on change).
-An basic `.air.toml` config file is included in this setup.
-You can run it by installing `air` (`go install github.com/cosmtrek/air@latest`) and then running `air serve`.
-Also the docker compose override file shows how to use `air` inside Docker.
+Finally, if you are going to actively develop using Go using PocketBase as a framework, then you probably want to use [modd](https://github.com/cortesi/modd), a development tool that rebuilds and restarts your Go binary everytime a source file changes (live reload on change).
+An basic `modd.conf` config file is included in this setup.
+You can run it by installing `modd` (`go install github.com/cortesi/modd/cmd/modd@latest`) and then running `modd`.
+All this is done automatically for you if you are using Docker.

 # Schema (Collections)

 With the 0.9 version of PocketBase, JavaScript auto-migrations as implemented.
-So we don't have to manually import pb_schema.json to create collections.
 The JS files in `pb_migrations` can create/drop/modify collections and data.
 These are executed automatically by PocketBase on startup.

 Not only that, they are also generated automatically whenever you change the schema!
 So go ahead and make changes to the schema and watch new JS files generated in the `pb_migrations` folder.
 Just remember to commit them to version control.